Why do so many baseball fans hate the Astros? - NewsBreak

 Why do so many baseball fans hate the Astros?

-HOUSTON ( KIAH ) — Here in Houston and southeast Texas, it is like a dome of Houston Astros love.
+HOUSTON ( KIAH ) — In Houston and southeast Texas, it is like a dome of Houston Astros love.
 Dare we call it… an Astrodome?

 Now that the Astros are back in the World Series, everyone in the Houston area proudly wears orange, adores everything about Jose Altuve, Alex Bregman and the Astros can do no wrong.
 They are the best team in baseball and those who disagree are haters.